DLesmes/AWS/intro/networks_governance_ml.md

 * **Network ACLs (Access Control Lists):**  Act as firewalls for your subnets, controlling inbound and outbound traffic based on rules you define.  🚧

 Amazon VPC gives you the power to create a secure, isolated, and customizable network environment for your AWS resources.
 You control the connectivity, security, and access, just like in your own private network.

+## Amazon CloudFront:  A Global Content Delivery Network for Blazing-Fast Websites 🌎⚡️

+Before we delve into CloudFront, let's recall how AWS ElastiCache works.
+ElastiCache caches database requests, speeding up data retrieval by reducing the need to hit the database every time.
+It sits between your website and your database.

+CloudFront operates similarly, but it sits between your users' browsers (or clients) and your website.
+Its mission is to deliver data, applications, and websites worldwide with incredibly low latency.

+**Edge Locations:  CloudFront's Global Network**

+AWS has strategically placed edge locations around the world.
+These are points of presence from which CloudFront can serve content, ensuring your users get the fastest possible experience.

+**How CloudFront Works: Caching for Speed ⚡**

+1. **User Request:** A user tries to access your website.
+2. **CloudFront Interception:** CloudFront intercepts the request.
+3. **Edge Location Routing:** CloudFront automatically routes the request to the nearest edge location.
+4. **Cached Content:**  If the requested content is already cached at the edge location, it's delivered directly to the user, resulting in lightning-fast load times.
+5. **Content Updates:** If the cached content has expired, CloudFront checks your origin server (your website's hosting location) for a newer version.
+If updated, the new version is cached and served.
+Otherwise, the cached version is delivered.
+6. **Global Replication:** Any changes you make to your website's content are replicated across all edge locations as users access it, ensuring everyone gets the latest version quickly.

+**Benefits of CloudFront:  Speed, Security, and More 💪**

+* **Security:**  CloudFront provides protection against DDoS attacks, acting as a shield for your origin servers.
+It also gracefully handles traffic spikes, ensuring your website stays up and running. 🛡️
+* **Edge Computing:** You can run AWS Lambda functions at edge locations to customize content delivery and add dynamic functionality.
+* **Real-Time Monitoring:** CloudFront provides comprehensive real-time metrics, giving you visibility into your content delivery performance. 📈
+* **Cost-Effective:**  CloudFront's pay-as-you-go pricing model makes it an affordable solution for accelerating your website's performance. 💰

+CloudFront is a powerful tool for delivering lightning-fast and secure web experiences to users around the globe.
+It takes care of the complex logistics of content distribution, allowing you to focus on building amazing websites and applications.